-BBC Local Radio to remember The Beatles
+BBC Local Radio reveals the UK's favourite Beatles song

 12,000 music lovers from across the UK were interviewed for the survey and asked to choose their favourite song, with Hey Jude hitting the number one spot with 11% of the votes, Yesterday coming in a close second with 10% and Let It Be in third place with 7% of people choosing it as their most-loved track.